cyberdelia/perlinpinpin/README.md

  * "mardi dernier"
  * "jeudi prochain"

+It also allows you to find dates in free text like :
+ "Le match s'est déroulé le 2 décembre, malgré la pluie."

 Authors
 =======

-Timothée Peignier <tim@tryphon.org>
+Timothée Peignier <timothee.peignier@tryphon.org>

 Perlinpinpin is based on the work of Roberto De Almeida <rob@pydap.org> on magicdate.

 Copyright
 =========

-Perlinpinpin is : Copyright 2009 Timothée Peignier <tim@tryphon.org>
+Perlinpinpin is : Copyright 2009-2011 Timothée Peignier <timothee.peignier@tryphon.org>